 I work with ambitious professionals who are feeling stuck, frustrated or confused with figuring out how turn their dreams into reality and who want to find those next steps so they can create a better life for themselves and their family.
-As a professional coach, I am a member of the International Coach Federation (ICF) and bound by the ICF Code of Ethics.
+As a professional coach, I am a member of the International Coach Federation (ICF) and bound by the ICF Code of Ethics and I'm also a certified mBIT coach.
 I continue to develop my coaching skills though continued professional development and coaching supervision.
 I’m also covered by professional indemnity insurance.

 Whilst as a coach I'll never tell you what you should do, I thought it might be useful to tell you a bit more about myself.
 So here is my potted history covering everything from my love of technology, yoga, running, losing 140lbs, holding a number of senior positions in various companies and of course, becoming a coach!
 Like the majority of people, I’ve had dreams, aspirations and faced numerous challenges along the way in this journey of life that we’re all travelling.

 I’m originally from a little seaside town called Portrush on the north coast of Northern Ireland – just around the corner from the Giant’s Causeway.
 In 2003 I moved to Dublin where I now life with my wife Sinéad and yellow Labrador Clara but still cherish those occasional trips back home to visit friends and family.